-To type a cube root, you can press 2nd $\sqrt{\sqrt{}}$, double-clicking the $\sqrt{}$ key, to get a cube root.
-If you click it a few more times rapidly enough, you will get fourth roots and above.
-You can also change a square root into a cube root by moving the cursor to where the 3 would go and pressing 3.
-You can change it to any other number in the same manner.
-Or you can change a cube root into a square root by highlighting the 3 and pressing DEL (Delete).
+To type a cube root, press 2nd and then rapidly double-click the $\sqrt{\ }$ key.
+The first time you press $\sqrt{\ }$, you will get a square root.
+The second time you press it, the square root will change into a cube root.
+If you keep pressing $\sqrt{\ }$, you will get a fourth root and above.

+Or you can change a square root into a cube root by moving the cursor to where the 3 would go and pressing 3.
+You can change a cube root back into a square root by highlighting the 3 and pressing DEL.
+You can switch between square roots and fourth roots or higher roots the same way.

 After you type the first character inside a square root symbol, the cursor will appear to be partly inside the square root symbol and partly outside.
 If you press a letter or number when the cursor is in this position, the character you typed will remain inside the square root symbol.
-If you press an operator $(+, -, \times, \text{ or } \div)$, Zoom Math will assume you are done typing the square root, so the character you typed will appear outside the square root symbol.
+If you press an operator (+, -, ×, or ÷), Zoom Math will assume you are done typing the square root, so the character you typed will appear outside the square root symbol.